Skip to content

 What is good faith bargaining?

-Good Faith Bargaining refers to a negotiation process between employers and employees (or their representatives) conducted in a fair and honest manner.
+Good faith bargaining refers to a negotiation process between employers and employees (or their representatives) conducted in a fair and honest manner.
 It ensures both parties work together with a genuine effort to reach an agreement.
 This approach often aligns with laws and regulations to prevent bad faith practices, such as lying or making unreasonable demands.

 Summarise this post with: